Michdigg/RabbitMQ/README.md

 # Auriga IoT Project

 ## Description
-A simple Arduino project for a prototype of IoT security device for ATMs.
-Let's see some examples of ATM attacks that this project aims to tackle.
+Arduino project for a prototype of IoT security device for ATMs.

 ### ATM Jackpotting
 It is a sophisticated crime in which thieves install malicious software and/or hardware on ATMs that forces the machines to dispense huge volumes of cash on demand.